Nightguards in Encinitas, CA

 How We Treat Teeth Grinding

-Fortunately, we can provide relief for jaw pain, teeth grinding, and clenching.
+Fortunately, we can provide relief from jaw pain, teeth grinding, and clenching.
 At Dr. Scott M. Jordan’s office, we offer our patients custom nightguards to address their symptoms and provide protection for their teeth.

 Nightguards not only place a barrier between your upper and lower teeth to prevent some of the damage caused by clenching and grinding, but they also help to provide a comfortable position for your jaw to rest while you sleep.
 If you have invested in crowns, veneers, or dental bonding over the years, your nightguard can also help prolong the life of your dentistry.